DimEvil/EBRIII/pages/home.md

 ## Connecting research to policy

 The Benelux Biodiversity Informatics community and partners are pleased to invite you to the Empowering Biodiversity Research conference, EBR III, taking place on **March 25-26th 2024 in Naturalis Biodiversity Center, Leiden, the Netherlands.** We will take you on a journey into the world of biodiversity data standards and tools and will inform you on the latest developments in the world of Biodiversity Informatics, both internationally and locally.
-The EBR III conference is organized back to back with the [2024 ARISE](https://www.arise-biodiversity.nl/arise-day-2024) day, which will also take place in Naturalis.
+The EBR III conference is organized back to back with the [2024 ARISE](https://www.arise-biodiversity.nl/arise-day-2024) day, which will also take place in Naturalis Biodiversity Center.

 ![ebr1]({{ '/assets/images/ebr1.png' | relative_url }})